Hackingzone/airgeddon/README.md

 ### Contributing

-- Translations to other languages
+- Translations into other languages
 - More distribution support compatibility
 - New features
 - More WPS pins for the database